dodevops/puppet-lint-param_comment-check/README.md

 - The description of a @param tag is always indented in the next line
 - The @option comments directly follow the corresponding hash @param tag without a separator
 - @param tags are sorted like the parameters they document
-- The last line of the comment is an empty line

 ```
 # @param mandatory